 Introduce and Encourage Predators

-Having a pond in the garden has many benefits.
+- Frogs: Having a pond in the garden has many benefits.
 It greatly increases wild life and the beauty.
 It allows birds and insects to drink.
 And you can grow food and flowers in the pond and on the edge.
-If you don’t keep fish, ducks or herons, you can keep frogs.
-Apparently it is illegal to collect frog spawn from the wild.
-I understand that wild life needs to be protected against ignorance so I want to encourage you to do loads of research for yourself and I won’t encourage you to go to pond nearest to your garden to gently and with great care collect only a little bit frog spawn with some pond water for your own haven for wild life.
-Frogs are only fertile after two years, so I will not encourage you to do it two years in a row to prevent you finding that you have a frog population gap.
+If you don’t keep fish, newts, ducks or herons, you can keep frogs.
+Apparently it is illegal to collect frog spawn from the wild without permission.
+I understand that wildlife needs to be protected against ignorance and maltreatment, so I will encourage you to do loads of research for yourself and I definitely will NOT encourage you to go to a pond nearest to your garden to gently and with great care collect only a little bit frog spawn with some pond water for your own haven for wild life.
+Frogs are only fertile after two years, so I will NOT encourage you to do it two years in a row to prevent you finding that you have a frog population gap.
 Tadpoles do need food, other wise they will eat each other.
 When they are young some lettuce leaves other other greens are enough, when they get bigger they will need more protein.
 In the form of fish flakes, chopped up worms or slugs, squashed snails, Marmite sandwiches or bits of raw chicken.
 The little frogs hopping about hunting for slugs are delightful.
 It is a joy to see them!
 It encouraged me to thread gently in the garden, which can only be a good thing.

-These beautiful creatures are becoming rare and are strictly protected.
+- Slow Worms: These beautiful creatures are becoming rare and are strictly protected.
 It really is not a good idea to pick them in the wild.
 So the only way to get them in your garden is to provide a good shelter and hope they turn up.
 A sheet of corrugated iron or black plastic in a slightly raised and sunny spot near the compost heap seems best (Dry and warm).
 Slow worms feed mostly on slugs.
 If you have them, protect them well they are a great ally!
 Sadly, pheasants eat slow worms.

 If you are lucky enough to have a hedgehog, don’t treat it as a pet.
 It is a wild animal after all.
-A hag pile and some decent fencing to stop it going on the road is important as protection.
+A place to hide during the day and some decent fencing to stop it going on the road is important as protection.
 Make sure there is enough food for it in the garden in the form of a healthy ecosystem (hedgehogs eat mainly worms, beetles and other insects besides slugs), don’t leave out cat food (despite claims from some charities that this is needed.)
 It attracts rats and other vermin, don’t give it milk and don’t de-flea it as that would kill it.
 Hedgehogs are wild animals. people kept asking me what I called them.
 I didn’t name them because I see them as wild animals.

-Centipedes are carnivorous nocturnal hunters.
+- Centipedes: Centipedes are carnivorous nocturnal hunters.
 Learn to distinguish between the millipedes and centipedes, as millipedes are herbivores and love young seedlings.
-The centipedes I know are harmless.
-Rumors or people being bitten are going around, but I have never met anyone who has been bitten by them.
-Centipedes like it moist so live in leaf litter, under stones, in rotting wood, etc. If you observe them closely, you can see that they are equipped with some ferocious weapons.
-I have only respect for them.
+The centipedes I know are only beneficial to us.
+Rumours or people being bitten are going around, but I have never met anyone in Scotland who has been bitten by them.
+Centipedes like it moist, so they live in leaf litter, under stones, in rotting wood, etc. If you observe them closely, you can see that they are equipped with some ferocious weapons.
+I have lots of respect for them.

 Control By Distraction